Teaching Two Syllable Words with 2 Free Wordlists and Games

 Two syllable Words with different consonants

 Teachers don’t have to start with twin consonants.
 It is fine to begin introducing two-syllable words with a syllable division between the two different consonants between the two vowels in the word.
+Just have your students point to each sound and then blend the word.

 Different Ways of Dividing 2 syllable words